Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Entity Id to Generic Property Extension
+## Entity ID to generic property extension

 ![Entity ID to generic property extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/EntityIDToGenericPropertyExtension.png "[Entity ID to generic property extension]")

 This extension is used to map the generic property of an entity attribute to a destination attribute.
 This mapping is often used for the data export.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|